What the ADHD Experts Say about Coaching for Adults with ADHD

 “A coach helps people with AD/HD carry out the practical activities of daily life in an organized, goal-oriented, and timely fashion.
 Through a close partnership, an ADHD coach helps the client learn practical skills and initiate change in his or her daily life.”

-CHADD - Children and Adults with Attention Deficit Disorder
+CHADD USA - Children and Adults with Attention Deficit Disorder

 “AD/HD Coaching can be an important part of a comprehensive program for individuals with AD/HD.”